Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 The Customer Journey Mapping Process

-This process aims to provide insights that help you understand how your customers experience their journeys and identify potential bottlenecks.
+This process provides insights that help you understand how customers experience their journeys and identify potential bottlenecks.

-It’s also important to note that most customer journeys aren’t linear.
-Instead, buyers often experience a back-and-forth, cyclical, multi-channel journey.
+Note that most customer journeys aren’t linear.
+Instead, buyers often experience a back-and-forth, cyclical, multi-channel journey with multiple touchpoints.

 Steps for Creating a Customer Journey Map